scrapli/scrapli_netconf/README.md

 - Cisco IOS-XE (tested on: 16.12.03) with Netconf 1.0 and 1.1
 - Cisco IOS-XR (tested on: 6.5.3) with Netconf 1.1
 - Juniper JunOS (tested on: 17.3R2.10) with Netconf 1.0

+In addition to the above devices, there has been testing on various versions of Juniper SRX, QFX, and MX platforms on ~18ish+ code, as well as Cisco NCS devices on 6.6.2+ code, and finally there has been limited testing on Nokia devices.

 # Advanced Installation